fvalverd/AutoApi/README.md

 </pre>

-## How AutoApi works ?
+## How does AutoApi work?

 AutoApi was develop on [Python](https://www.python.org/) using [Flask](http://flask.pocoo.org/) and [MongoDB](https://www.mongodb.com/), it was thought to support multiples API because AutoApi uses a database to represent an API, thus to differentiate between two APIs it is necessary to add the api name as a prefix in the URL.
 For instance, to retrieve all the movies from *imdb-copy* API it is necessary to do a **GET** to **/imdb-copy/movies**, but to retrieve the movies from **rottentomatoes-copy** API the URL is **/rottentomatoes-copy/movies**.

-Another important feature of AutoApi is the authentication, but authentication in this develop is at API level, so users can not be shared between APIs, the reason is AutoApi uses MongoDB users instead using a collection to store them, so they are related to a database and AutoApi consider a database as an API.
+Another important feature of AutoApi is the authentication, but authentication in this develop is at API level, so users can not be shared between APIs, the reason is because AutoApi uses MongoDB users instead of using a collection to store them, so they are related to a database and AutoApi consider a database as an API.

 ### Configuration file
 As AutoApi uses MongoDB to store the data, it is necessary to know the location of the database, by default AutoApi will try to connect to the default connection of MongoDB (*localhost*, *27017*) unless a configuration file is given.